Archeslimak/Parser-for-Kinopoisk/README.md

 <!-- USER GUIDE -->
 ## User guide

+1. Download the "parser.py";
-1. Run the file "parser.py "
+2. Run the file "parser.py";
-2. In the window that appears, enter the user ID of the online cinema and press Enter
+3. In the window that appears, enter the user ID of the online cinema and press Enter;
-3. The result of the program will be saved in the file "result.json".
+4. The result of the program will be saved in the file "result.json".
 The resulting file can be opened by notepad or a browser.

 <!-- PROJECT LOGO -->